opendatalab-raiser/awesome-world-model-evolution/consisency-paper/world-models/README.md

   <a href="README.md">English</a> | <a href="README_zh.md">中文</a>
 </p>

-## 🌟 The "Trinity" Prototype: Emerging World Models

-This section highlights models that demonstrate **preliminary integration of all three consistencies**, exhibiting emergent world model capabilities.
-These systems represent the current frontier, showing glimpses of true world simulation.

 ### Text-to-World Generators

 Models that generate dynamic, spatially consistent virtual environments from language descriptions.